boennemann/grunt-semantic-release/README.md

 This will
 - ,based on changes made, determine the correct semantic version to release.
 (Yes the checkboxes are prechecked for you).
+- generate a changelog using [conventional-changelog](https://www.npmjs.org/package/conventional-changelog)
 - only release code that doesn't fail it's tests.
-- generate the release on (Travis)CI, rather than on a local, error-prone machine.
+- generate the release on TravisCI, rather than on a local, error-prone machine.
 - publish the new version to npm and GitHub Releases.

 Here is an [example release](https://github.com/hoodiehq/hoodie-cli/releases/tag/v0.5.5).